Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/README.md

 ## DBX

-You can embed DBX in `WQCUCCTWJPFAARBAR`.
-It's just `WQCUCCTWJPFAARBAR`, and it's also just HTML.
+You can embed DBX in `QuantumCodeUnicorn`.
+It's just `QuantumCodeUnicorn`, and it's also just HTML.

 ```java
 funct App() => {